Are you related to royalty?

-It's so often the subject of family lore and the reason why people get started in genealogy - the chance to prove a connection to royalty or nobility.
-Perhaps scurrilous rumours of an illegitimate child born out of wedlock in a courtly scandal needs proving, or the story of a Lord stripped of his title and land following a failedcoup d'etatpiques your interest.
-If only you could prove your royal credentials beyond doubt, those castles would be yours, right?
+It's so often the subject of family lore and why people get started in genealogy - the chance to prove a connection to royalty or nobility.
+Perhaps scurrilous rumours of an illegitimate child born out of wedlock in a courtly scandal need proving, or the story of a Lord stripped of his title and land following a failed coup d'etat piques your interest.
+If only you could prove your royal lineage beyond doubt, those castles would be yours, right?

-The records you need to trace royal ancestry
+The records you need to trace royal descent

-Here's a few resources to explore to determine whether you should be marching to the palace and demanding your set of keys.
+Here are a few resources to explore that could determine whether you should be marching to the palace and demanding your set of keys.
 Or, failing that, if your ancestors simply had friends in high places.

 By far the easiest way to establish a royal connection is by taking a look at the people living at a certain address at a certain point in history.
 And we're not just talking Windsor Castle, think of royal country homes, castles or other addresses associated with the family you're tracing.

 A quick search can tell you the place of residence of royalty and nobility through the years.
 Once you've identified the address of the palace, castle or stately home you're interested in, simply search by address in the census and see if you recognise a familiar name in the list of inhabitants.